xmtp/xmtp-js/src/crypto/README.md

 ## Receiving a message

 The recipient must use his/her private key bundle to decrypt the incoming message.
-The sender's public key bundle is bundled with the message, the sender's address is derived from the key bundle and can be trusted as authentic.
+The sender's public key bundle should be bundled with the message, the sender's address is derived from the key bundle and can be trusted as authentic.
 If the message was tampered with or the key signatures don't check out, the decoding process will throw.

 ```js